NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 ---
 --------------------------------------------------------------------------------------------

-Have you already started your research project?
+Are you about to submit your paper?

-In this section, you will find recommendations on how to ensure FAIRness of DS and AI digital artifacts during your research.
+In this section, you will find recommendations on how to ensure FAIRness of DS and AI digital artifacts during the submission stage.
 The figure below presents the key questions to be addressed at this phase.
-Note: The questions under (meta)data as well as code/models/software apply to RKGs as well.
-Therefore, to avoid redundancy we did not include a seperate node for RKGs in the figure.

 <img src="../assets/gitbook/images/submission_fig.jpeg"
      alt=""